 Commitment to Social Justice

-As a Visual Arts Department, we recognize education’s and visual art’s inherent abilities to cultivate social justice.
+As a Visual Arts Division, we recognize education’s and visual art’s inherent abilities to cultivate social justice.
 Therefore, we are committed to:

 - Fostering an inclusive, diverse and caring community of learning and creativity.